Slakky/EcoRef/README.md

 I dont where to comment on the dataset (number of strains, environments, origin etc).
 For me it makes more sense to comment on it in methdos but idk.

-Two different approaches to the problem: bugwas and pyseer.
+Two different approaches to the problem: bugwas [3] and pyseer [4].

 Explain what is bugwas based on, how does it solve the two problems described above.
 Document the python script used to properly format the data for bugwas.
 Mention also snakemake.